 1. Designed for maximum user privacy and security

 OVPN has designed their system for the maximum in user privacy.
 In keeping with the current industry-standards for protecting your privacy, they have a strict no-logs policy and 100% diskless servers across their network.
-While there has not been a third-party audit to verify the no logs VPN policy, we have no reason to doubt their claims.
+OVPN is also a no logs VPN service, with a court case that verified their claims.

 The only exception is account and billing information.
 Even here, OVPN accepts both Bitcoin and cash payments allowing you to set up a fully anonymous VPN.